loopbio/opencv-feedstock/README.md

 Installing opencv
 =================

-Installing `opencv` from the `sdvillal` channel can be achieved by adding `sdvillal` to your channels with:
+Installing `opencv` from the `loopbio` channel can be achieved by adding `loopbio` to your channels with:

 ```
-conda config --add channels sdvillal
+conda config --add channels loopbio
 ```

-Once the `sdvillal` channel has been enabled, `opencv` can be installed with:
+Once the `loopbio` channel has been enabled, `opencv` can be installed with:

 ```
 conda install opencv